violetadimov/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+It is a programing interface for HTML document that allow program to read and manipulate the page content, structure and style.

 2. What is an event?

+It is every user interaction with a site, such as  moving the mouse, scrolling the page, pressing a key on the keyboard.

 3. What is an event listener?

+It is a programming function that waits for an event to occur

 4. Why would we convert a NodeList into an Array?

+Nodelists are not JS API, they're a browser API.and they do not have all JS functionality such as array iteration and prototype methods

 5. What is a component?

+It is a small reusable set of logic, behaviors and inteface element.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.